-Go to Utilities > Console and see what additional information your printer has given you about the fault.
+Go to the console and see what additional information your printer has given you about the fault.
 You should see an error message that corresponds to one of the fault types in the previous section.

 2) Check the Temperature Readout